coralproject/talk/plugins/talk-plugin-facebook-auth/README.md

 * Under Product Settings:
     * set Valid OAuth Redirect URIs to your callback url (Use your Talk domain with this endpoint: `/api/v1/auth/facebook/callback`)
     * Locate your App Id and App Secret, set these as config vars on your instance of Talk
-* Toggle the "Live" button to make app live
+* Toggle the "Live" button on the top bar to make app live

 _NOTE: Facebook auth requires your site to use `https` (SSL) not `http`.
 If your site is not `https` you can not use this plugin!_